Residential Care Subsidies and Trusts: The Devil is in the Detail

 To make matters worse the trust deed may have rules that make the trust inflexible or costly to do things that need to be done when a beneficiary goes into residential care.
 A trustee with diminishing mental capacity may need to retire and a replacement trustee appointed, sometimes at significant cost.

 Further, new laws relating to trusts came in to force in January 2021.
-My colleague Deeanah Winders has provided a useful summary here.
+Click here for a useful summary.
 The changes will, among other things, impose greater administrative burdens on most trustees, especially in relation to record-keeping and communication with beneficiaries.
 Trusts are likely to cost more to administer as a result.

 If you want understand whether an existing trust can assist in obtaining a residential care subsidy then don’t wait until a loved one goes into care.
 We can advise you of the potential ongoing benefits of the trust and help you weigh up whether to retain it, or wind it up.